-As well as openings and middlegames, having a good understanding of the endgame is essential in order to become a strong chess player.
-Endgames can prove particularly tricky if you have little experience or haven’t given them too much attention.
-For example, experienced chess players usually tend to show their superiority in this phase of the game, even though the rest of it might have been quite level.
+As well as openings and middlegames, having a good understanding of the endgame is essential.
+It’s essential in order to become a strong chess player.
+Endgames can prove particularly tricky if you have little experience.
+Also, if you haven’t given them too much attention.
+For example, experienced chess players usually tend to show their superiority in this phase of the game.
+Even though, the rest of the game might have been quite level.

-It may be preferable to sacrifice one pawn, but in return gain some activity and be able to create some chances of your own.
+You may prefer to sacrifice one pawn, but in return gain some activity and be able to create some chances of your own.
 Anyway, one thing is sure – keeping a passive defense will almost always lead to a loss.
 The active part usually finds a way to break the defense and finally turn it into a full point.

 The pawn structure is another very important element in the endgame.
 The side with more weaknesses will usually have to suffer and find precise defensive resources in order to hold on to the position.

-Pawn moves usually leave behind a weakness, so remember this and double check the next time you want to push an apparently harmless pawn in an endgame.
-The side who holds a small advantage will try to provoke you in order to create a second front of the attack and be able to increase the pressure, so stay alert and try to keep your structure as healthy as possible.
+Pawn moves usually leave behind a weakness, so remember this and double-check the next time you want to push an apparently harmless pawn in an endgame.
+The side that holds a small advantage will try to provoke you in order to create a second front of the attack and be able to increase the pressure, so stay alert and try to keep your structure as healthy as possible.

 Sometimes, when the position is equal, drawish-looking, we tend to accept exchanges easier, thinking that they will ease our path to a draw.

 This couldn’t be further from the truth; in fact, it may achieve exactly the opposite if we don’t pay attention.
-Always assess the position and imagine the ideal one for you; this will help you realize which pieces you should keep and which ones could be exchanged.
-Exactly like in the middlegame, trades are very important and they should never be made automatically.
+Always assess the position and imagine the ideal one for you; this will help you realize which pieces you should keep and which ones you could exchange.
+Exactly like in the middlegame, trades are very important and you should never make them automatically.